sathibault/RxFusion/docs/udoo-neo.md

 # RxFusion for UDOO Neo

-RxFusion for UDOO Neo allows you to easly create dual-core applications in C++ and Javascript that collect data via the Cortex M4 and connect to the Internet via the Cortext A9.
+RxFusion for UDOO Neo allows you to easily create dual-core applications in C++ and Javascript that collect data via the Cortex M4 and connect to the Internet via the Cortex A9.

 ## Installation